The modern, tooth-colored alternative to traditional mercury amalgam (silver) fillings

 Are there other treatment options?

-Inlays or onlays, whether they are porcelain or gold, are the state-of-the-art alternatives to composite fillings, depending on the size of the cavity and whether the most durable restoration is desired.
-In cases of extensive decay or loss of healthy tooth structure, porcelain or gold crowns may be the only alternative.
+Inlays or onlays , whether they are ceramic or gold, are the state-of-the-art alternatives to composite fillings, depending on the size of the cavity and whether the most durable restoration is desired.
+In cases of extensive decay or loss of healthy tooth structure, ceramic or gold crowns may be the only alternative.